ted-tanner/entries-backend/Readme.md

 * Synchronize all data with a hash.
 When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
 If the hash doesn't match what the server has, the update is rejected by the server.
 The client must pull what the server has and redo the update.
 * Client icon should be iMessage-bubble blue
 * Make it clear that budgets that haven't been accessed or modified for a year will be auto-deleted
+* Send user email in encrypted entry data (including edits) to track who created/updated budget entries.
+Allow user to add a name for email addresses he/she recognizes that will be stored with user preferences.
+* Budget should store (in encrypted blob) a list of all users who have accepted the share of a budget.
+As soon as a user accepts a budget share, the user should update the budget to add themselves to that list.

 #### IMPORTANT Data Syncronization Stuff
+* Synchronize all data with a hash.
+When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
+If the hash doesn't match what the server has, the update is rejected by the server.
+The client must pull what the server has and redo the update.
 * All data should have a `syncedTimestamp` or `synced_timestamp`.
 Data older than X minutes will get pulled from the server.
 The timestamp should be based on the server's time (on app startup, calculate a delta between the server time and the client's time (in UTC).
 Count the minutes the clock is off and use that delta to calculate the synced_timestamp.
 UPDATE THE DELTA UPON TOKEN REFRESH.
   - THIS DELTA SHOULD BE USED FOR CHECKING TOKEN EXPIRATIONS AS WELL.
 * If the last synchronization with the server was more than one year ago (according to the server's time), all data needs to be deleted and pulled again.
 The server's `tombstone` table will be cleared of tombstones older than a year.